 - inflammation of the lining of the rectum

 A doctor will work with the individual to choose the best option for them.

 Scientists have been looking into an emerging treatment they call immunotherapy.

 Specific drugs can boost the immune system’s defense from some types of cancer.

 The outlook for a person with anal cancer will depend to some extent on the stage at which they receive a diagnosis.
 Experts use statistics to work out how many people can expect to live another 5 years or more after a cancer diagnosis.

-According to the ACS, the chances of living at least 5 years with anal cancer are:
+According to the ACS, the chances of living

 - 82% for localized cancer, which has not spread beyond the original site.